 Almost the entirety of your cell phone can be recycled (almost 80%).
 However, the process must be performed carefully so that no damaging chemicals are exposed to the environment.

-Both the plastic and metal present in your cell phone or smartphone can be melted and molded to make in other phones or electronic appliances.
+The plastic, metal, and glass used to make your cell phone or smartphone can be melted and molded to make in other phones or electronic appliances.

 Which Parts are Reusable?

 If not damaged, phone parts such as LCD screens, batteries, plastic cases, and SIM cards can be reused during the manufacturing process of other phones.

 Yes!
 Currently, only about 20% of cell phone chargers are recycled.
 The metal present in non-functioning chargers can potentially be valuable.

 Can Throwing Away Cell Phones Harm the Environment?